connorskees/connorskees.github.io/content/multiplication.md

 Karatsuba is a recursive divide and conquer algorithm.

-If we split our multiplication up into multiple separate multiplications, we can re-use
+If we split our multiplication up into multiple separate multiplications, we can re-use some of the intermediate results.

 The algorithm starts by splitting our multiplicand and multiplier in half, getting four numbers total.
 For example, we would split the number `23` into `20 + 3`, or the number `123456` into `123000 + 456`.